genepattern/Conos.Preprocess/docs/v3/index.md

 **Output**:

-The output of the Conos.Preprocess module is an RDS object object that contains the main conos object under $con, the space that was used for the projection under $con_space (PCA or CPCA), and the data source under $data_source (seurat or matrix).
+The primary output of the Conos.Preprocess module is an RDS object object that contains the main conos object under $con, the space that was used for the projection under $con_space (PCA or CPCA), and the data source under $data_source (seurat or matrix).

 ```
 # Save an object to a file
 saveRDS(list(con = con, con_space = con_space, data_source = data_source), "conos_preprocess_output.rds")
 print("saved conos_preprocess_output.rds")
 ```

+Additionally, a Sample_Independent_Clusters_[x].png file is produced which shows the clusters as present in the original datasets and where X is the embedded space of the original data.
+As well as a Cell_to_Sample_Memberships.txt file which displays the membership matrix of which cell IDs were obtained from which of the original samples.

 **Module Language**: R